noelc-s/website/_posts/2020-03-22-MathTerms.md

 In the above terms, it is a magma which satisfies the group axioms.

+### Group Action
+If $G$ is a group and $X$ is a set, then a (left) group action $\phi$ of G on X is a function
+\\[
+\phi:G\times X\to X, (g,x)\to\phi(g,x)
+\\]
+that satisfies identity and compatability.

+### Lie Group
+A group whose elements are organized continuously and smoothly.
+A real Lie group is a group that is a finite-dimensional real smooth manifold, in which the group operations of multiplication and inversion are smooth maps.

+#### Example
+Consider the group $S$ of continuous rotations about the origin, and the group $D_4$ of 90 degree rotations (i.e. the respective sets of rotations with the binary operation of composition).
+Now consider two objects, the square and the circle. $D_4$ constitutes a group action on the square, and $S$ constitutes a group action on the circle, because they preserve the symmetry of the underlying sets.
+Because the elements of $S$ are continuous, it is a Lie Group.

 ### Lie Groupoid
 Informally, a Lie groupois is a "many-object generalization" of a Lie group.
 A Lie groupoid is a groupoid where the set of objects $Ob$ and the set of morphisms $Mor$ are both manifolds, the source and target operations $s,t:Mor\to Ob$ are submersions, and the category operations are smooth.

-### Lie Group
-A group whose elements are organized continuously and smoothly.
-A real Lie group is a group that is a finite-dimensional real smooth manifold, in which the group operations of multiplication and inversion are smooth maps.
+## Abstract Algebra
+---

 ### Ring
 A ring is a set equipped with two binary operations that generalize the arithmetic operations of addition and multiplication.
 More rigorously, a ring is a set $\mathbf{R}$ equipped with two binary operations $+$ and $\cdot$ satisfying the ring axioms, given by